-Gosford Leagues Club Field
+Gosford Leagues Club Park

-Artist impression of Leagues Club Field
+Artist impression of Leagues Club Park

-Work is underway on the \$10 million transformation of Leagues Club Field into a nature-inspired regional play space.
+Work is nearing completion on the \$10-million transformation of Leagues Club Park into a natureinspired regional play space.
 The park will create a unique tourist drawcard for Gosford, attracting families from across the region into the vibrant city centre.